DSAV-Dodeka/book/src/developing/backend.md

 ### Continuous Integration (CI)

 Tests (including some additional tests that run against a live database) and all the above tools are all run in GitHub actions.
 If you open a Pull Request, these checks are run for every commit you push.
 If any fail, the "check" will fail, indicating that we should not merge.

-### Database migrations

-We can use Alembic for migrations, which allow you to programatically apply large schema changes to your database.

-First you need to have the Poetry environment running as described earlier and ensure the database is on as well.

-* Navigate to the ./src/schema directory.
-* From there run `poetry run alembic revision --autogenerate -m "Some message"`
-* This will generate a Python file in the migrations/versions directory, which you can view to see if everything looks good.
-It basically looks at the database, looks at the schema described in db/model.py and generates code to migrate to the described schema.
-* Then, you can run `poetry run alembic upgrade head`, which will apply the latest generated revision.
-If you now use your database viewer, the table will have hopefully appeared.
-* If there is a mismatch with the current revision, use `poetry run alembic stamp head` before the above 2 commmands.

 ### VS Code settings